 Pneumococcal pneumonia symptoms may be vague and include fever, coughing and difficulty breathing.

 Pneumococcal blood system infections can cause symptoms such as fever, chills, irritability, drowsiness and rash.

-Pneumococcal middle ear infections cause ear pain and a red and swollen ear drum, difficulty sleeping, fever and irritability.
+Pneumococcal middle ear infections (otitis media) cause ear pain and a red and swollen ear drum, difficulty sleeping, fever and irritability.
+Acute middle ear infections are the most common symptom of non-invasive pneumococcal disease in children.

-Most pneumococcal infections are vaccine preventable.
-Pneumococcal vaccination is recommended as part of routine immunisation for children, Older Australians and Aboriginal and Torres Strait Islander people.
-It is listed on the National Immunisation Program (NIP) Schedule and funded under the Immunise Australia Program.
 To receive pneumococcal immunisation, visit your local doctor or immunisation provider.
-It is important to note that the vaccine is provided at no cost, however a consultation fee may apply.
+It is important to note that although the vaccine is provided at no cost, a consultation fee may apply.